vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 ---

-NETWORK ADDRESSES
+Mạng ADDRESSES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/12178b46-2604-468b-a11c-2a94087b023d)

-If the HOST PORTION of an IP ADDRESS is ALL 0's, it means it is the NETWORK ADDRESS = the identifier of the network itself.
+If the HOST PORTION of an Địa chỉ IP is ALL 0's, it means it is the Mạng ADDRESS = the identifier of the Mạng itself.

-Example: 192.168.1.0/24 = THIS is a NETWORK ADDRESS.
+Example: 192.168.1.0/24 = THIS is a Mạng ADDRESS.

-A NETWORK ADDRESS cannot be assigned to a HOST.
+A Mạng ADDRESS cannot be assigned to a HOST.
-A NETWORK ADDRESS is the FIRST ADDRESS.
+A Mạng ADDRESS is the FIRST ADDRESS.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/53eafb43-2a6f-422c-af19-866946d78efa)

-If the HOST PORTION of an IP ADDRESS is ALL 1's, it means it is the BROADCAST ADDRESS for the network.
+If the HOST PORTION of an Địa chỉ IP is ALL 1's, it means it is the Broadcast ADDRESS for the Mạng.

-A BROADCAST ADDRESS cannot be assigned to a HOST.
+A Broadcast ADDRESS cannot be assigned to a HOST.

-DESTINATION IP : 192.168.1.255 (Broadcast IP address) DESTINATION MAC : FFFF.FFFF.FFFF (Broadcast MAC address)
+DESTINATION IP : 192.168.1.255 (Broadcast Địa chỉ IP) DESTINATION MAC : FFFF.FFFF.FFFF (Broadcast Địa chỉ MAC)

 Because of the two 'reserved' addresses, the range of USABLE HOST ADDRESSES is 1 to 254.